 If you have a room with a wide seating arrangement and you want a TV with better viewing angles than the Sony X900F, get the LG SK9000.
 Blacks on the LG do not look as deep as on the Sony due to the IPS panel.
 However, the picture quality is good and the TV will perform well in most usages.
 It runs the latest version of WebOS, LG's smart operating system.
 On LG's app store, you will find a large variety of apps for download to suit any taste.

-If the Sony X900F is out of your budget, the best budget smart TV we’ve tested is the TCL 6 Series R617.
-Unfortunately, you aren't getting the outstanding reflection handling of the X900F, nor the amazing response time.
+If the Sony X900F is above your spending limit, then the best budget smart TV we’ve tested is the TCL 6 Series R617.
+The R617 lacks the very fast response time or the outstanding reflection handling of the Sony.

 The S405 is being gradually replaced by the S425.
 They are the exact same internally, but there are some slight cosmetic changes.